lcase28/pscfInverse/docs/user/source/param/phases.rst

 for PscfFieldGen.

 Each phase block can also include the optional label ``range_check``.
+This optional input should be placed immediately following the model file input.
 If present, this label sets the phase to check the total variation in the final real-space density field to screen for a collapse to disorder.
 In order to use this check, the template PSCF parameter file